Allergen immunotherapy: Oral immunotherapy

 As of 2015, oral immunotherapy's balance of risk to benefit for food allergies was not well studied.
 As of 2011, OIT was under investigation as a treatment for a variety of common food allergies including peanuts, milk, and eggs.
 Studies involving OIT have shown desensitization towards the allergen.
 However, there are still questions about longevity of tolerance after the study has ended.
 However, almost every study has excluded people with severe allergen-induced anaphylaxis.

 One approach being studied is in altering the protein structure of the allergen to decrease immune response but still induce tolerance.
 Extensive heating of some foods can change the conformation of epitopes recognized by IgE antibodies.
 In fact, studies show that regular consumption of heated food allergens can speed up allergy resolution.
 In one study, subjects allergic to milk were 16x more likely to develop complete milk tolerance compared to complete milk avoidance.
 Another approach regarding changes in protein is to change specific amino acids in the protein to decrease recognition of the allergen by allergen-specific antibodies.

 Another approach to improving oral immunotherapy is to change the immune environment to prevent T_{H}2 cells from responding to the allergens during treatment.
 For example, drugs that inhibit IgE-mediated signaling pathways can be used in addition to OIT to reduce immune response.
 In 1 trial, the monoclonal antibody omalizumab was combined with high-dose milk oral immunotherapy and saw positive results.
 Several other trials are also currently being done combining omalizumab with OIT for a variety of food allergens.
 FAHF-2, a Chinese herbal mixture, has shown positive effects on the immune system and has been shown to protect mice from peanut-induced anaphylaxis.
 FAHF-2 was also well tolerated in a phase I study.
 While it is possible that omalizumab, FAHF-2 or other immunomodulatory agents alone might be able to treat dangerous allergies, combining these with OIT may be more effective and synergistic, warranting further investigation.

 In addition, various adjuvants (nanoparticles) is a field of development that can be used for OIT.
 With the potential to modulate antigen release, it may one day be possible to take a pill containing nanoparticles that will modulate dosing, requiring fewer office visits.

 Studies have also been done to determine the efficacy of OIT for multiple allergens simultaneously.
-One study concluded that multi-OIT would be possible and relatively, though larger studies would be necessary.
+One study concluded that multi-OIT would be possible and relatively easy, though larger studies would be necessary.